cjmcv/flux/README.md

 Founded in 2023, ByteDance Seed Team is dedicated to crafting the industry's most advanced AI foundation models.
 The team aspires to become a world-class research team and make significant contributions to the advancement of science and society.

 ./build.sh --arch 89 --jobs 6
-python3 test/python/gemm_only/test_gemm_only.py 4096 12288 6144 --dtype=bfloat16
+python3 test/python/single_gemm/test_gemm_single.py 4096 12288 6144 --dtype=bfloat16
-python tools/tune_gemm_only.py
+python3 tools/tune_gemm_single.py